mikaturunen/docker-swarm-test-env-setup/README.md

 # Engine Version:		1.12.1

 # Node shows availability as Drain.
 We know it's working the way it should after the drain command.
-# Run service ps to see how swarm manager redistributed the containers for the service to keep it runnin as smooth as possible.
+# Run service ps to see how swarm manager redistributed the containers for the service to keep it running as smooth as possible.
 $ docker service ps redis
 # ID                         NAME          IMAGE        NODE      DESIRED STATE  CURRENT STATE           ERROR
 # 7q92v0nr1hcgts2amcjyqg3pq  redis.1       redis:3.0.6  manager1  Running        Running 4 minutes